 - The pduSetMarking flag is used to specify whether Media Clients instantiating this Policy Template for uplink media delivery, or Media AS instances for downlink media delivery, are required to apply PDU Set marking to media transport protocol PDUs falling within the scope of a Dynamic Policy Instance based on this Policy Template.

-NOTE 1: PDU Set marking is used by the 5G System to satisfy the QoS requirements of application flows.When a Policy Template is intended to be used for differential charging, the chargingSpecification property shall be present.
+NOTE 1: PDU Set marking is used by the 5G System to satisfy the QoS requirements of application flows.

+- The multiplexedMediaIdentificationMarking flag is used to specify whether Media Clients instantiating this Policy Template for uplink media delivery, or Media AS instances for downlink media delivery, are required to apply media description identifier RTP SDES Header Extension for MID to media transport protocol PDUs falling within the scope of a Dynamic Policy Instance based on this Policy Template.

+NOTE 2: Multiplexed media identification marking is used by the 5G System to identify media components and satisfy media components different QoS requirements when multiplexed under the same application flow as described in clause 5.37.11 of TS 23.501[2].
+For uplink media delivery, when the UE modem supports IP Packet Filter Set with (S)RTP Multiplexed Media Identification Information, as described in clause 5.37.11 of TS 23.501 [2], the multiplexedMediaIdentificationMarking flag can be enabled for identifying the multiplexed media traffic and applying differentiated QoS treatment.

+When a Policy Template is intended to be used for differential charging, the chargingSpecification property shall be present.

 When a Policy Template is intended to be used for Background Data Transfer, the properties of a new Background Data Transfer policy are specified by the Media Application Provider in the bdtSpecification property (of type BdtPolicySchedule).